 Examples:

-• He is plugged in.
+- He was found always plugged in.

-• She stays plugged in.
+- She stays plugged in.

 Locked In